ncatlab/nlab-content/pages/4700.md

   \big\}
 \]

-With this understood, we may deoict graphs as as diagrams with oriented edges and numbered vertices.
+With this understood, we may depict graphs as as diagrams with oriented edges and numbered vertices.

 =--